Sbalbp/Pidgin_Translator_Plugin/README.md

 ###Compiling and installing

-For now, it might be necessary to 'manually' change some settings in the Makefile in order for the plugin to compile.
-Specifically, the **LIBPURPLE** and **PYTHONDIR** variables, which contain the route where your copy of libpurple is located and the route where your python2.7 modules are stored (generally, /usr/lib/pythonX.Y), respectively.
+For now, it might be necessary to 'manually' change some settings in the src/Makefile.am in order for the plugin to compile.
+Specifically, the **AM_PYTHONDIR** variable, which contains the route where your python2.7 modules are stored (generally, /usr/lib/python2.7).

 After that, run

+* ./autogen.sh

+which will generate the Makefile, and after that

 * make

 and the plugin (.so file) will be directly installed to the directory where Pidgin expects it to be (~/.purple/plugins).
 Note that a few commands from the Makefile are run with sudo.

-To create the doxygen documentation (html and latex), run

-* make doc
+It will also generate the documentation in the doc folder.

 ###Plugin commands